 Dickens was so poor, that the story goes that he once tried marketing his services by writing his name and contact details on the legs of local ladies of the night that worked in his area.

-Charles was a very fast writer and wrote A Christmas Carol in less than two months as a way to try and make money as he was nearly bankrupt from his failed novel Martin Chuzzlewit.
+Dickens was a very fast writer and wrote A Christmas Carol in less than two months as yet a way to try and make money, as he was nearly bankrupt from his failed novel Martin Chuzzlewit.

 A Christmas Carol is credited